 Peruvian Mussels

-When Bart visited Peru, he was inspired by the culture, the people, and the Peruvian cuisine.
-Inspired by Peruvian flavors, he made these mussels topped with a fresh 'salsa criolla.'
-Perfect as a starter or to serve on a large platter for sharing.
-Check out the recipe video below!
+When our founder, Bart visited Peru, he was intrigued by the culture, the people, and the Peruvian cuisine.
+Inspired by Peruvian flavours, he made these mussels topped with a fresh 'salsa criolla.'
+Perfect as a starter or to share served on a large platter.
+Take a look at the recipe video below!

 Finely chop the shallot, garlic, and parsley.
 Add some sunflower oil to a pan over medium heat and sauté the shallot, garlic, and parsley.